chen3912/Yuchen.Chen.github.io/index.md

 <strong>Welcome!</strong>

 <p>
   I am a Ph.D.
 Candidate in Finance from Carlson School of Management, University of Minnesota.
-I was a Dissertation Fellow at the Federal Reserve Bank of New York in the summer of 2022.
+I was a Ph.D.
+Dissertation Intern at the Federal Reserve Bank of New York in the summer of 2022.
 I will be on the job market and available for interviews at ASSA (New Orleans), and any virtual interviews during the 2022-23 academic year.
 </p>

 <strong>Primary research interests</strong>